AustinMaddison/austinmaddison.github.io/content/notes/terminal-animations/index.md

 For my systems class we were assigned to make a shell in C/C++.

 The shell had to support all kinds of commands you would expect in a shell program such as echo, redirection, foreground and background jobs, and threading.
-Whilst looking for ways to make my terminal more appealing I came across ANSII escape codes for coloring and terminal cursor actions.

 I made some simple low level facilities to wrangle ANSI escape codes for coloring the terminal and moving the cursor around easily.
 Then I created functions for drawing boxes, reading a "string flipbook" and creating text transitions.